 Pro tip: Parking in Old Town Key West can get VERY expensive (like, we're talking $4-5 per hour whether you're parking in a lot or on the street).
 Payment is usually done via smartphone app, so be prepared for that if you're planning to drive around on your own.
 You may want to use ride share services like Uber and LYFT instead of your rental vehicle, or you can usually reach many places on foot or by bike – and many hotels offer bikes for guest use!

 If you want to see dolphins in the Florida Keys, Honest Eco is the company to go with.
-You'll sail on the Squid, a custom-built electric catamaran that's currently the only all-electric boat in the harbor.
+Opt to sail on the Squid, a custom-built electric catamaran that's currently the only all-electric boat in the harbor.
 Honest Eco runs small-group trips with expert guides (they almost all have science/research backgrounds), and they'll take you out to look for resident dolphins.

 There are lots of dolphins that live year-round in the area, so seeing these playful creatures is guaranteed.
 You'll spend some time looking for pods of dolphins and watching them, and then you'll go to a calm spot for some snorkeling where you might be able to spot stingrays or even a sea turtle.